Hao Jiang

 My research connects doctrines, cases, legal history and moral philosophy.
 I often write about the doctrinal inconsistencies in private law in America, China and continental Europe and trace them back to theoretical incoherence.

-I also use empirical methods (judge interviews, fact-based questionnaires etc.) to study the inconsistencies between doctrinal rules and their applications in reality.
+I also use empirical methods (judge interviews, fact-based questionnaires etc.) to study the inconsistencies between doctrinal rules and their applications.

 Research interests